infopoison/gouai/gouai.md

     * **Decision:**
         * **If AOT is accepted:** Protocol concludes for this WSOD.
 The AOT and its full documentation are finalized.
         * **If AOT is NOT accepted:**
-            * Identify primary reasons (e.g., unacceptable uncertainty in AOT, poor WSOD fulfillment, unacceptable HLG impact/risk).
+            * Identify primary reasons (e.g., unacceptable uncertainty in AOT, poor `Final WSOD` fulfillment, unacceptable HLG impact/risk).
             * **Iterate:**
                 * Back to Stage 3.1 for refined synthesis if the issue is primarily LLM generation.
-                * Back to Phase 2 (SIAUL) if key IEs are missing or their uncertainties are too high.
+                * Back to Phase 2 (SIAF) if key IEs are missing or their uncertainties are too high, or if the `Final WSOD` needs re-formulation.
-                * Back to Phase 1 (GDE) if the AOT reveals fundamental flaws in the WSOD itself or its alignment with HLGs.
+                * Back to Phase 1 (GIDE) if the AOT reveals fundamental flaws in the `Initial WSOD` itself or its alignment with HLGs.
 This acknowledges that realizing an output can clarify deficiencies in the initial descriptor.